YucenXu/AndrewAgile/deployment.md

 ## AWS EC2

-Create a new Ubuntu instance on [AWS EC2](https://aws.amazon.com/ec2/).
+Create a new Ubuntu(20.04) instance on [AWS EC2](https://aws.amazon.com/ec2/).
 Connect to the instance and install dependencies.

 ```shell
 sudo apt update